danehans/fedv2-manifests/README.md

 # fedv2-manifests
-Manifests Used for Kubernetes Federation v2
+Manifests used for Kubernetes Federation v2.
+This repo is not actively maintained.